collapsed-stacks/startups/questions/6151/does-anybody-think-there-is-a-way-to-estimate-the-chances-of-success-of-a-new-st.md

 - tagged: `business-plan`, `business-model`, `process`
 - score: 5

-<p>What type of things would be measured?
-Is it possible to predict success on any given start up industry? </p>
+What type of things would be measured?
+Is it possible to predict success on any given start up industry?

 ## Answer 6156